REANNZ/etcbd-public/README.md

 * 2016-02-15: Added ADMINTOOL_DEBUG environment variable.
 * 2016-02-15: Clarified deployment instructions.
 * 2016-02-15: Added missing instructions to enable Google+API.

+# Preliminaries - System considerations

+All of the services are packaged as Docker containers, so are not tightly linked to the details of the system they are running on.
+However, the following considerations apply to the system:

+* The system should be running a recent version of Linux supported by Docker.
+For [Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/), this is 15.10 / 14.04 / 12.04.
+* The system can be either a virtual machine or a physical (real hardware) system.
+* The system should have at least 5GB of disk space (recommended 10GB) available under `/var/lib/docker` (on the `/var` partition or on the root filesystem if not partitioned).
+* The system should have at least 4GB of RAM (recommended 8GB) available.

 # Preliminaries - Docker